christianengineer/christianengineer.github.io/_posts/2023-02-10-machine-learning-enhanced-photo-editor-in-depth-guide.md

 ---
-title: "Redefining Digital Imagery: A Comprehensive Blueprint for a Scalable and Cloud-Integrated AI-Based Photo Editor"
 date: 2023-02-10
+description: We'll be using OpenCV for image processing, TensorFlow for machine learning, and Python's PIL library for image editing.
+These tools offer a comprehensive solution for efficient and effective AI-driven photo editing.
+layout: article
 permalink: posts/machine-learning-enhanced-photo-editor-in-depth-guide
-layout: article
+title: Inefficient Image Processing, Leveraging AI for Enhanced Photo Editing
 ---

 ## Machine Learning Enhanced Photo Editor